ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-mysql.md

         max_wait_time_when_mysql_unavailable=10000;
 ```

-**Settings on MySQL-server side**
+**Settings on Mysql-server Side**

-For the correct work of `MaterializeMySQL`, there are few mandatory `MySQL`-side configuration settings that should be set:
+For the correct work of `MaterializeMySQL`, there are few mandatory `MySQL`-side configuration settings that must be set:

 - `default_authentication_plugin = mysql_native_password` since `MaterializeMySQL` can only authorize with this method.
 - `gtid_mode = on` since GTID based logging is a mandatory for providing correct `MaterializeMySQL` replication.

+!!! attention "Attention"
-Pay attention that while turning this mode `On` you should also specify `enforce_gtid_consistency = on`.
+    While turning on `gtid_mode` you should also specify `enforce_gtid_consistency = on`.

 ## Virtual columns {#virtual-columns}